kimjammer/Neuro/README.md

 started on port 8080.
 I chose socket.io as sometimes the server needs to push data to the client (streaming LLM output, etc), and sometimes the client needs to send data to the server (blacklist updates, etc).
 In theory this could have been done with just websockets, but I was familiar with socket.io already.
-The frontend, written on sveltekit using shadcn-svelte, is available in its own repository.
+The frontend, written on sveltekit using shadcn-svelte, is available in its own repository, [kimjammer/neurofrontend](https://github.com/kimjammer/neurofrontend).

 ## Requirements